 2. VLC Media Player

 This isn’t just my favorite.
 I am sure most of you also have VLC set default to take care of your Videos.
-I have previously used GOM player for over 2 years.
-I loved that too but a couple of times I had to play some files that weren’t working in GOM and required an additional codec installation.
+I previously have used GOM player for over 2 years.
+Loved that too but a couple of times I had to play some files that weren’t working in GOM and required an additional codec installation.
 That was the time when I heard the famous phrase that says ‘VLC plays anything you throw at it’.
-So out of curiosity I tried it and it hasn’t failed once.
+So out of curiosity, I tried it and it hasn’t failed once.

 3. Windows Photo viewer

 Windows 10 brought in some drastic changes and my lovely windows photo viewer was gone.
 So I stuck with the new photos app from the windows store that was given default thinking that it was time to move on.
 But that thing is damn slow and I say this on record.
 It takes at least 300% more startup time and the UI is also not friendly.
 So I did some hunting and found my photo viewer back.

 Before some of you photoshop fans start debating with Gimp gurus, Let me make it clear that Gimp is not a 100% replacement for photoshop.